jhpyle/docassemble/_docs/documents.md

 character style called `Hyperlink`.
 The character style is not created by default when you create a new file in [Microsoft Word].
-However, it is easy to cause the style to be added: edit your template in Microsoft Word, add a hyperlink manuall (any hyperlink will do), save the file, and then delete the hyperlink.
+However, it is easy to cause the style to be added: edit your template in Microsoft Word, add a hyperlink manually (any hyperlink will do), save the file, and then delete the hyperlink.
 When you create the link, [Microsoft Word] will create the character style `Hyperlink` and it the character style will persist even after you delete the